LED Savings Calculator

 break-even point = (led total cost / incandescent total cost) * 12

 Multiplying by 12 gives the break-even point in months.

 The basic idea is that you input the details of the LED bulb you are looking to buy, and that of your current incandescent light bulb.
 Then enter your electricity price, and how much you use that light.
 You can then compare the total costs and savings over several years, along with the break-even point, after which the LED bulb starts saving you money.

 To make it a fair comparison, make sure the bulbs output similar amounts of light, usually stated in the bulb specifications in lumens or lux.
-For example, a 60 W incandescent bulb and a 10 W LED bulb output a light level of around 800 lumens, while a 100 W incandescent bulb outputs 1,600 lumens, which is the equivalent of a 16 W bulb.
+For example, a 60 W incandescent bulb and a 10 W LED bulb output a light level of lux to lumen conversion calculator., while a 100 W incandescent bulb outputs 1,600 lumens, which is the equivalent of a 16 W bulb.
+Learn more in our

 Let's now go through the process of using the LED savings calculator, step-by-step: